AlainMuller/Android-DayDreamSample/README.md

 # Android-DayDreamSample

-Just a quick sample to play with daydream (don't forget about permission on manifest!) — Edit
+Just a quick sample to play with daydream (don't forget about permission on manifest!)